 - Click Create.

 Why do you need to add parameters to events?
-Let’s imagine you sell a wide range of products and you have a goal to increase the average check from 40 to 50 US dollars in the near future.
+Let’s imagine you sell a wide range of products and you have a goal to increase the average check from $40 to $50 in the near future.
 How can event parameters help optimize ads in such a way as to attract an audience that is willing to pay?
 It’s pretty simple.
 If you pass data using the “value” parameter, you always can create a custom conversion for tracking and optimizing ad impressions for those who spend equal to or more than $50.
 Clearly, it looks like this:

 The maximum number of custom conversions per ad account is 100, but you can delete the ones you don’t want to use anymore and create new ones.

 1. To find “Audiences” in Assets column in Ads Manager.

 2. Click Create Audience and select Custom Audience.